 If you have any questions about upcoming events and trainings, please contact us at email@example.com.

 August 21st Twitter Chat Flyer

 Community Voices Social Media Tool-Kit (updated version coming soon)

 TCP Family and Community Fact Sheet (coming soon)

 FAQ (coming soon)

-Tweet: The Trump Admin proposed changes to fed immigration laws about “public charge”.
-The health of millions of CA children is at risk w/ potential changes that would punish immigrant families for taking care of their children.
-Learn more http://bit.ly/2prw4k0
+Tweet: The Trump Admin has changed the fed immigration laws about “public charge”.
+The health of millions of CA children is at risk w/ changes that would punish immigrant families for taking care of parents’ basic needs.
+Learn more: bit.ly/2EA9Rbm

-Tweet: Although there may be changes in the future your #health, your wellbeing and that of your family is important.
-For now, you should continue to access programs you need to take care of your family and talk to an immigration lawyer about if the public charge test impacts you. #ProtectFamilies
+Tweet: Your #health, wellbeing and that of your family is important.
+Until October 15, you should continue to access programs you need to take care of your family and talk to an immigration lawyer about if the public charge test impacts you. #ProtectFamilies

-Tweet: Let’s not punish Immigrant families for taking care of their children.
-Visit Nilc.org and make your voice heard to fight back against the public charge rule.
-Let’s #RiseUpAsOne for our family, for your family, for all families.
+Tweet: Let’s not punish Immigrant families for taking care of themselves and their children.
+Visit protectingimmigrantfamilies.org and make your voice heard to fight back against the public charge rule.
+Let’s #RiseUpAsOne for our family, for your family, for all families. #ProtectFamilies